 Note that devices are expected to render beyond 2D formats based on their implementation, i.e. there is no need for interoperability or requirements beyond the decoding and the provisioning of metadata.
-The issue of rendering and presenting should not be part of the discussion.
-However, it can be checked how existing devices can render such formats in a beyond 2D experiences and invite interested companies to do so and bring data.
+Further discussion would be neede on the need for metadata for rendering and presenting.
+It can be checked how existing devices can render such formats in a beyond 2D experiences and invite interested companies to do so and bring data.

 From Scenario to Evalution